Skip to content

 • Command Palette → Copilot Budget: Uninstall Commit Hook

-Note: If a prepare-commit-msg hook already exists that was not installed by Copilot Budget, the install command will not overwrite it.
+Note: Both the prepare-commit-msg and post-commit hooks are installed (and removed) together.
+If a hook of either name already exists that was not installed by Copilot Budget, the install command will not overwrite it.
 Remove the existing hook first or integrate manually.

 Worktree Support